ROCm/hcc/SYNC_UPSTREAM.md

 ### Add git remote for upstream Clang
-It's assumed there's already a ToT HCC checkout, and also a ToT HCC Clang checkout, normally found under `compiler/tools/clang` diretory under ToT HCC checkout.
+It's assumed there's already a ToT HCC checkout, and also a ToT HCC Clang submodule, normally found under `clang` diretory under ToT HCC checkout.

-- Enter `compiler/tools/clang`
+- Enter `clang`
 - `git remote -v` to check if there's a git remote pointing to:
   `git@github.com:llvm-mirror/clang.git`
 - If there's not, add it by:
   `git remote add clang git@github.com:llvm-mirror/clang.git`

 ### Fetch upstream Clang commits
-Assume commands below are carried out in `compiler/tools/clang`.
+Assume commands below are carried out in `clang`.

 - `git checkout upstream` : change to the branch to keep upstream commits.
 The branch contains no HCC-specific codes.
 - `git fetch clang` : fetch upstream commits
 - `git merge --no-ff clang/master` : get upstream commits merged into upstream branch

 ### Merge upstream Clang with ToT HCC Clang
-Assume commands below are carried out in `compiler/tools/clang`.
+Assume commands below are carried out in `clang`.

 - `git checkout clang_tot_upgrade` : change to the main develop branch for ToT HCC Clang
 - `git merge upstream` : merge commits from upstream Clang to ToT HCC Clang

 Resolve any merge conflicts encountered here.
+Commit to clang_tot_upgrade branch.

 ### Build merged ToT HCC Clang
 Assume a ToT HCC build directory is there.
 If there's not, follow Appendix B to configure one.

 - change to ToT HCC build directory
-- `make -j16`
+- `make -j40` , recommended job number is the number of your logical processor times 2.

 Fix any compilation failures if there's any.
 For failures introduced by changes in LLVM / LLD.
 Stop.
-Execute Process B and restart Process A.
+Execute Process B and come back here once it's done.
+Then repeat this step until ToT HCC can be built.

 ### Quick sanity tests on merged ToT HCC Clang
 Assume commands below are carried out in ToT HCC build directory.
 And ToT HCC